top of page

 • Proofreading and translation: assisting the community in proofreading and translating documents depending on your language ability

-• Public speaking: giving speeches as a part of cultural exchange with the community
+• Public speaking: giving speeches to foster cultural exchange with the community

-• Training seminars: attending national training conferences as per the JET Programme
+• Training seminars: attending national training conferences run by CLAIR

-• Prefectural Advisor (PA): assisting JET participants in their day to day life in Iwate from an ALT perspective
+• Prefectural Advisor (PA): assisting JET participants in their day-to-day life in Iwate from the perspective of an ALT

 Job Responsibilities